bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 85°
-- few clouds
+- overcast clouds
-- 58% humidity
+- 60% humidity
-- 14 mph wind
+- 8 mph wind
 - 0.03 inches of precipitation in the past 24 hours

 ## Temperature History